huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     {{< /hint >}}

     #### Generate a public key
     From the command line, generate the public key by referencing the private key.
-The following command references the private key contained in a file named `rsa_key.p8` created in the [previous step](#generate-the-private-key):
+The following command references the private key from a file `rsa_key.p8` that you create in the [previous step](#generate-the-private-key):

     ```sh
     openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub